Murky waters: European powers allow shadowy Libyan group to return refugees

 On several occasions this year, GPS coordinates released by Europe’s border agency Frontex have ended up in the hands of the Tareq Bin Zayed (TBZ), allowing militiamen to haul back hundreds of people at a time from European waters to eastern Libya.

-The pullbacks described by witnesses, which often involve violence, are illegal.
+The pullbacks described by witnesses, which often involve violence, appear to be illegal.
 Under international law, refugees cannot be returned to unsafe countries such as Libya, where they are at risk of serious ill-treatment.

 The joint investigation by Al Jazeera, Lighthouse Reports, the Syrian Investigative Reporting for Accountability Journalism (SIRAJ), Malta Today, Le Monde, and Der Spiegel, involved months of researching the latest pullbacks, including extensive interviews with witnesses, experts and officials.